rotbau/rotbau.github.io/_posts/2023-09-21-Keycloak-for-TKGs.md

 - tkgs
 ---

-Several of the VMware Tanzu products leverage Pinniped for OIDC authentication into TKG clusters and now Tanzu Mission Control Self Managed.
+Several of the VMware Tanzu products leverage Pinniped for OIDC authentication.
+Tanzu Kubernetes Grid, Tanzu Mission Control Self-Managed and Tanzu Application Platform to name a few can all leverage Pinniped for OIDC authentication.
 Pinniped can work with a number of OIDC providers like Okta, Ping, Worksapce One and Keycloak.
 For lab or isolated environments, Keycloak is an ideal solution.

 This blog covers a quick and dirty install of Keycloak on Linux and configuration for Tanzu Mission Control Local and Tanzu Kubernetes Grid Clusters.
+You can also install Keycloak on docker if you prefer.
+Setup with be different but the client config for TKG and TMC should be the same.
 Thanks to Navneet for helping with basic install and Keycloak Client configuration.

 ## Pre-Requisites